-7.1 The Neighbourhood Plan has regard to the fundamental rights and freedoms guaranteed under the European Convention on Human Rights and complies with the Human Rights Act.
-Considerable emphasis has been placed throughout the consultation process to ensure that no sections of the community have been isolated or excluded.
-7.2 A screening process was carried out by East Lindsey District which determined that the Neighbourhood Development Plan did not require a Strategic Environmental Assessment. -
+- 7.1 The Neighbourhood Plan has regard to the fundamental rights and freedoms guaranteed under the European Convention on Human Rights and complies with the Human Rights Act.
+Considerable emphasis has been placed throughout the consultation process to ensure that no sections of the community have been isolated or excluded. - 7.2 A screening process was carried out by East Lindsey District which determined that the Neighbourhood Development Plan required a Strategic Environmental Assessment.
+However, at that time, the NDP included site allocations.
+Subsequently, as the NDP no longer includes allocations, a "light touch" sustainability appraisal was undertaken. - 7.3 In a subsequent Screening Opinion (see Appendix 1) ELDC reached the conclusion that: "As a result of the assessment in section 4, it is unlikely there will be any significant environmental effects arising from the Holton le Clay Neighbourhood Development Plan.
+As such, the Holton le Clay Neighbourhood Development Plan does not require a full SEA to be undertaken".
+In addition, the Screening Opinion states that: "it does not require an assessment under the Habitats Directive" and that it "does not set the scale and nature of development in Annexes I and II to the EIA Directive".